pschachte/wybe/WYBE.md

 `use` the `command_line` module.
 This is part of the Wybe library, but is not automatically imported.

-### Special resources
+### Implicit resources

-Wybe defines a few "special" resources, which do not actually reflect the state of the computation, but instead provide access to information about the program's source code.
-Special resources are built into Wybe, and thus do not need to be imported.
+Wybe defines a few "implicit" resources, which do not actually reflect the state of the computation, but instead provide access to information about the program's source code.
+Implicit resources are built into Wybe, and thus do not need to be imported.

-Because they do not depend the program source code, which is always available, special resources can be used anywhere.
-If a procedure that uses a special resource is called in the context of a procedure that does not `use` that resource, the value supplied for the resource reflects the location of the source code of the call to that procedure.
+Because they only depend on the program source code, which is always available, implicit resources can be used anywhere.
+If a procedure that uses an implicit resource is called in the context of a procedure that does not `use` that resource, the value supplied for the resource reflects the location of the source code of the call to that procedure.
 If called in the context of a procedure that does `use` that resource, the value of the resource in that context is used.
+Thus a procedure can obtain information about the context in which it is called simply by using the appropriate resources.
+However, if that procedure is called from another procedure that uses that resource, the caller's caller's calling context will be used instead.

-The special resources supported by Wybe are:
+The implicit resources supported by Wybe are:

 | Resource Name                | Type       | Meaning                                            |
 | ---------------------------- | ---------- | -------------------------------------------------- |